However, it's the incredible games that made the PS4 the winner of its console generation.

 Metal Gear Solid V: The Phantom Pain

-Kojima’s last Metal Gear Solid game for Konami also happens to be his grandest moment yet.
+Kojima’s last Metal Gear Solid game for Konami still happens to be his grandest moment yet (until Death Stranding finally sees the light of day).
 Taking the franchise into the realms of open world seems to have been an inspired decision, with so much to do and missions to complete that you will be playing for hours.
 We also love the way you can tackle just about everything in multiple fashions – run and gun or sneaking around are just two ways you can complete objectives, each causing different reactions.
 We also recommend you check out the prequel, Ground Zeroes, too.

 The Witcher 3: Wild Hunt

 Not just one of the best games on the PlayStation 4, The Witcher 3 can lay claim as being one of the best of all time.
 It is an extraordinary feat in game design, where it seems that every action undertaken in the massive third-person RPG has an effect on the game world.
 Save a merchant from some bandits in a random encounter, for example, you might meet him again many hours later in a city, where he gives you a massive discount on items he has for sale.
 The world itself also seems alive and vibrant while the game is also capable of testing your skills so you don’t just blitz through it.
 Superb.

 A winner at a previous Pocket-lint Gadget Awards, Alien: Isolation maybe took many by surprise with its adherence to the tone of the first Alien movie, both graphically and thematically.
 Rather that arm you with hefty weaponry and send floods of xenomorphs in your direction, the name of the game is survival as you are hunted through a destroyed space station by just the one Alien.
 Cue some pant-wettingly scary moments.

 More about this story